pippinbarr/cart253-2020/modules/debugging/debugging-activity.md

 `atom-prettier`, which you should have installed already, has an option in its preferences called "Format files on save" which you should have __on__.
 This will autoformat your entire file whenever you save it, which is __very__ helpful.

+As a backup, consider also installing `atom-beautify`, another package which handles autoindenting and formatting.

-In particular, formatting our JavaScript files will often help to identify serious issues in the code, particularly around missing curly brackets which are the bane of our existence!
+Formatting our JavaScript files will often help to identify serious issues in the code, particularly around missing curly brackets which are the bane of our existence!

 ---